JB-26/website-portfolio/src/blog/2021-11-8-great-resignation.md

 Originally coined by [Anthony Klotz](https://www.businessinsider.com/why-everyone-is-quitting-great-resignation-psychologist-pandemic-rethink-life-2021-10?r=US&IR=T), a professor at Mays Business School, the Great Resignation has been a part of shaping the future of what matters to us when it comes to work and careers.
 Whether it’s better pay, benefits or an improved work-life balance.
 Many simply quit because they’re burned out.

-In case you’re not aware, the Great Resignation is where workers around the world have quit their job.
-What has the impact been you may ask?
+In case you’re not aware, the Great Resignation is where workers around the world have quit their job (_what a shock_).
+And the impact of this?
 Well, according to the [Office of National Statistics](https://www.ons.gov.uk/employmentandlabourmarket/peopleinwork/employmentandemployeetypes/bulletins/uklabourmarket/august2021), there was a record number of job openings exceeding **one million** for the first time.

 In America, four million people left their jobs in [April](https://www.businessinsider.com/labor-shortage-quit-job-openings-record-vacancies-labor-department-2021-6?r=US&IR=T).
 Followed by [*ten million*](https://www.bls.gov/news.release/jolts.nr0.htm) jobs available in August.